Make your hallway a hallmark of design

 Benjamin Moore® Cream Froth

-Shades of blue is one of the interior paint colors that emit calm and peaceful vibes.
+Blues are paint colors that emit calm and peaceful vibes.
 That's a good feeling when you’re heading down the hallway on your way to sleep.
 More exciting, though, is that blues from light powdery shades to cool blue tones add a tremendous amount of color that can make your hallway less practical-looking and more artistic.

 Keep in mind that most hallways don’t get much natural sunlight, so consider opting for a lighter blue shade instead of midnight blues if that’s the case in your home.
-While you’re revamping your hallway, paint your trim white to create an aesthetically pleasing color combination.
+While you’re revamping your hallway, paint your trim white to create an aesthetically pleasing and bright color combination.

 For inspiration: